 On the flip side, Capilano Suspension Bridge Park has a cozy cafe and souvenir shop.
 Nestled near the entrance gate, both places provide temporarily refuges to wait for the rain to stop while sipping on hot chocolate or picking gifts to take home.

-When the sun finally comes out, brave the height once again and admire the canyon and lush rainforest below from Cliffwalk.
-Similar to the Capilano Suspension Bridge, this cliffside attraction, however, belongs to the places that draw excessive attraction – nobody wants to miss the heart-stopping, adrenaline-increasing places, after all.
+When the sun finally comes out, brave the height once again and admire the canyon and lush rainforest below from the Cliffwalk.
+Similar to the Capilano Suspension Bridge, this cliffside attraction, however, belongs to the places that draw excessive attention – nobody wants to miss the heart-stopping, adrenaline-increasing places, after all.

-Once you’ve conquered the main attractions of Vancouver’s favorite park, ignite your adventurous spirit at Treetops Adventure.
+Once you’ve conquered the main attractions of Vancouver’s favorite park, ignite your adventurous spirit at the Treetops Adventure.
 Consisting of a series of shorter suspension bridges, it offers a squirrel’s eye view of the old-growth forest around you.

 6. Grouse Mountain